 Here are a couple of basic ground rules to this guide:

 Most people hate to pay taxes.
 That's not hard to understand.
-What is baffling is the length people will go to avoid taxes - sometimes, the cost of avoiding taxes exceeds the taxes themselves.
+What is baffling is the lengths people will go to avoid taxes - sometimes, the cost of avoiding taxes exceeds the taxes themselves.

 The reason this happens is that for some people, all they have to hear is that a scheme will help them avoid taxes, and they are on board.
 Remember though, avoiding taxes should not be your ultimate goal.
 The idea is to earn the best after-tax return.
 That means avoiding taxes is only worthwhile if the cost and risk involved don't diminish your investment return too much.